mrb/mrb.github.com/_posts/2014-01-01-a-taste-of-logic-programming-in-ruby.markdown

 ### In Conclusion

 It is one of my goals in 2014 to get more people excited about logic programming and how we can leverage it in a multi-paradigm context.
 Embedding pattern matching, non-deterministic choice, and logic programming into an Object-Oriented language like Ruby has many interesting possibilities.
-We've seen some traction with thise ideas in the Clojure community, and I hope this small tour of some easy to digest libraries by one awesome author helps get you excited about their potential.
+We've seen some traction with these ideas in the Clojure community, and I hope this small tour of some easy to digest libraries by one awesome author helps get you excited about their potential.

 *If you like this article, please consider supporting my writing on <a href="https://www.gittip.com/mrb_bk/">gittip.</a>*